pabliqe/slugtenberg/README.md

 **▶︎ Data Folder**

-Template contents in Data folder are used to create global variables available in every slug view.
+Files in Data folder are used to create global variables available in every slug view.
 Datasheets are useful to import your data from software such as Excel, Numbers or Google Spreadsheets.

 ```
 /data
 │
 ├─ *.csv
-│  └─ Datasheet are attached at {{ data.filename }}.
+│  └─ Datasheets are attached at {{ data.filename }}.
 │
 ├─ *(.json|.yml)
 │  └─ Options to setup Datasheet parser: